AI Real Estate Team Software: What Team Leads Need

 There's an important distinction that gets lost in most AI conversations: what AI does for an individual TC is not the same as what it does for a team.

-For an individual TC, AI saves time on each file.
-Faster intake, faster document extraction, deadlines calculated automatically.
+For an individual TC, AI saves time on each file — faster intake, faster document extraction, deadlines calculated automatically.
 That's genuinely useful, and if you want to understand how that works mechanically, the TC workflow automation guide covers the full picture.

 For a team, AI does something categorically different: it creates a standardized operating system that everyone runs on.

+That's the team layer distinction, and it's where the real ROI lives for brokers.
 When Ava reads a contract and builds the transaction checklist, she's not just saving one TC 40 minutes.
 She's applying your brokerage's exact checklist, in the same order, with the same deadline logic, to every file, regardless of which team member is working it.
 The output isn't "TC saved time."
 The output is "every transaction your brokerage touches now looks and operates the same way."

 The Four Team-Level Problems AI Solves

-Problem 1: Knowledge Silos
+Problem 1: Visibility Gaps

 Problem 2: Process Inconsistency